tari-project/rfcs/src/RFC/MinoTari/TIP-RFC-MT-0004_MinoTari_PoW_Difficulty_changes.md

 -   Preserves the multi-algorithm decentralization objective.
 -   Grouping RxM and RxT into one penalty class closes the cheapest bypass, since both are mined by the same hardware.
+-   The cost is progressive in concentration rather than flat: a class at balanced share pays about 1.9x on average, one at 60% share pays about 5.5x.

 ### Negative

 -   Requires a hard fork.
 -   Changes block-time dynamics under certain hash rate distributions.
 -   May introduce more short-term variance in block intervals.
+-   Inflates the mean block interval by a factor of `E[m]` unless the base target times are reduced to compensate.
+See *Effect on mean block time*.
+-   The 32x cap blunts the majority threshold: a class at 50% block share pays 3.5x on average rather than an unbounded amount.
 -   Does not prevent a miner holding capacity in two or more penalty classes from alternating between them to avoid the penalty entirely.